-Other receivables total SEK 1,294 thousand (3,199), of which SEK 0 thousand (0) was due on the reporting date.
+Other receivables amounts to SEK 1,379 (1,294) thousand of which SEK 0 (0) thousand is overdue per 31 December 2022.

 Liquidity and cash flow risk

 Liquidity risk is the risk of Medivir experiencing future difficulties in fulfilling their obligations associated with financial liabilities.
 A financial liability is each liability in the form of a contracted obligation to pay cash or other financial assets to another company, or to exchange a financial asset or financial liability with another company subject to terms that may be disadvantageous for the company.